Tatiana Melamed

 Tatiana Melamed (born 3 February 1974) is a Ukraine born German (since 2010) chess player who holds the title of Woman grandmaster (WGM, 1999), Ukrainian Women's Chess Championship winner (1996).

 Biography

-In 1994, Tatiana Melamed represented the Ukraine at the European Junior Chess Championship in U20 girl's age group and shared 6th to 9th place.
+In 1994, Tatiana Melamed represented Ukraine at the European Junior Chess Championship in U20 girl's age group and shared 6th to 9th place.
 In 1996, she won Ukrainian Women's Chess Championship and shared 3rd place in Lyudmila Rudenko Memorial Chess Tournament in Saint Petersburg.
 In 1998, Tatiana Melamed was 2nd in Saint Petersburg.
 In 2001, she won the International Chess Tournament in Saint Petersburg.

 Tatiana Melamed twice won silver medals in German Open Women's Chess Championships: in 2004 in Osterburg and in 2006 in Bad Königshofen.

 Tatiana Melamed played for Germany in Women's Chess Olympiads: